Stochastic filtering of a pure jump process with predictable jumps and path-dependent local characteristics: Martingale representation theorem under the observed filtration

 We can deal with the first two lines of this equality by repeatedly applying the \mbox{Fubini-Tonelli} Theorem and properties of conditional expectations, to get:

 To elaborate the last two lines of~\eqref{eq:mYFcomp2} we observe, first, that for any $s \geq 0$

 since $\gamma$ is $\bbY$-predictable, hence $\gamma_s$ is $\cY_{s^-}$-measurable (see, e.g., \citep[Exercise 7.7.5]{cohen:stochcalculus}).
-Moreover, the process on the l.h.s., being the product of a $\bbY$-predictable process and a left-continuous $\bbY$-adapted process, is $\bbY$-predictable.
-Hence, by virtue of this equality, it is a version of the $\bbY$-predictable projection of
+Moreover, the process on the left hand side, being the product of a $\bbY$-predictable process and a left-continuous $\bbY$-adapted process, is $\bbY$-predictable, and then it is a version of the $\bbY$-predictable projection of

 A similar reasoning holds also for the $\bbY$-predictable projection of projection of

 In view of these facts, we can apply \citep[Ch.
 VI, Theorem 57]{dellacheriemeyer:B} to the last two lines of~\eqref{eq:mYFcomp2} and get: